abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

 Resource usage statistics
 -------------------------

-Resource usage statistics can help in optimization.
-The following pool attributes to query memory usage:
+Resource usage statistics help in optimization.
+Here is the list of pool attributes used to query memory usage:

-- ``hipMemPoolAttrReservedMemCurrent`` returns the current total physical GPU memory consumed by the pool.
+- ``hipMemPoolAttrReservedMemCurrent``: Returns the total physical GPU memory currently held in the pool.
-- ``hipMemPoolAttrUsedMemCurrent`` returns the total size of all memory allocated from the pool.
+- ``hipMemPoolAttrUsedMemCurrent``: Returns the total size of all the memory allocated from the pool.
-- ``hipMemPoolAttrReservedMemHigh`` returns the total physical GPU memory consumed by the pool since the last reset.
+- ``hipMemPoolAttrReservedMemHigh``: Returns the total physical GPU memory held in the pool since the last reset.
-- ``hipMemPoolAttrUsedMemHigh`` returns the all memory allocated from the pool since the last reset.
+- ``hipMemPoolAttrUsedMemHigh``: Returns the total size of all the memory allocated from the pool since the last reset.

-You can reset them to the current value using the ``hipMemPoolSetAttribute()``.
+To reset these attributes to the current value, use ``hipMemPoolSetAttribute()``.

 .. code-block:: cpp